 Natural Alternatives to AEDs (Anti-Epileptic Drugs)

-We provide educational steps in our mental health treatment plans to acquaint our clients with alternative treatments to ease withdrawal from medications and to reduce symptoms for which drugs were prescribed.
+We provide educational steps in our mental health treatment plans to acquaint our clients with alternative treatments to ease withdrawal from medications and reduce symptoms for which drugs were prescribed.
 We seek to further investigate root causes for symptoms before electing medication as the sole solution for symptoms a person is experiencing.
 There are many of these types of drug-free therapies that our clients learn about in our educational component.4,5

 Find Out More About the Alternative to Meds Center

 Whether your doctor prescribed Trileptal for the treatment of partial seizures, depression, bipolar, pain management, or for any other reason, Alternative to Meds Center is here to help our clients find the best path to their physical and mental health goals.
 We specialize in holistic, medically supervised protocols and treatment for drug withdrawal.
 We provide a wealth of adjunct therapies that are designed to make withdrawal easier and more pleasant.

 Call us today for more information on our protocols, treatment timelines, insurance coverage, and any other questions you may have.
 Our center may be able to offer you the treatment you have been seeking.
 You are not alone.
-Find out how Alternative to Meds Center program can help you or a loved one to successfully overcome the often complex challenges of Trileptal withdrawal.
+Find out how Alternative to Meds Center can help you or a loved one to successfully overcome the often complex challenges of Trileptal withdrawal.